supposedly/joffrey/README.md

 - `--addition`: would return `4` (default argument)

 ### Workflow
-Jeffrey allows your whole package to center in functionality around its CLI.
+Joffrey allows your whole package to center in functionality around its CLI.
 I don't quite know if that's good or bad design&nbsp;-- leaning toward "bad", perhaps, because I only needed it for a package that started as a command-line script and grew awkwardly into an importable module&nbsp;-- but it certainly works, and it hasn't been particularly disagreeable IMO.

-Here's the deal: in a small script, one that's (say) only a few files and meant to be run from the command line rather than being imported, it suffices to define `cli = jeffrey.CLI(...)` and then call `cli.parse()` to get your input values.
+Here's the deal: in a small script, one that's (say) only a few files and meant to be run from the command line rather than being imported, it suffices to define `cli = joffrey.CLI(...)` and then call `cli.parse()` to get your input values.
 However, in a larger package distributed both as a CLI script *and* an importable Python module, a 'problem'
 arises: the module will try to read from the command line even if it's only being imported, leading to errors when it doesn't find in `sys.argv` what it thinks it needs to.
 This is what `__name__ == '__main__'`